Genusbiz/docs/developers/installation-and-configuration/archive/install-genus-desktop-client-on-your-computer.md

 **Language Translation Cache Files**

-Genus App Platform supports multiple natural languages, and there are two types of text strings that are translated.
+Genus Apps supports multiple natural languages, and there are two types of text strings that are translated.

 First, the text strings which are a inherent in the Genus desktop client application, like the names of the **File** and **Edit** menus.
 The translations of these text strings are stored in one file per language in the folder [CSIDL_PROGRAM_FILES](../../../users/navigate-view-modify-and-control/advanced/csidl-constant-values-for-various-microsoft-windows-versions.md "CSIDL Constant Values for Various Microsoft Windows Versions")<span style="FONT-STYLE: italic">\Genus\Client\Translations, i.e. in a subfolder of the application executable folder.